jorgehsrocha/dotfiles/README.md

 - gitconfig ("you need change to uses your email and name of git user")
 - Ngrok to HTTP tunnel
 - ffmpeg
-- Devops tools (terraform, ansible, kdash, certbot, etc)
+- Devops tools (docker, terraform, ansible, kdash, certbot, etc)
 - Asciinema (record and play your cli execution)
 - Fuzzy search (find files using fzf, gawk, bat)
 - Gitflow cli